Backronym

-A backronym treats an already existing word as an acronym and expands its letters into the words of a phrase.
+A backronym treats an already existing word as an acronym and expands its letters into the words of a phrase, and so is effectively an acrostic.
 The word is a portmanteau of back and acronym.
 Backronyms may be invented with either serious or humorous intent, or they may be a type of false etymology or folk etymology.

-A normal acronym is a word derived from the initial letter(s) of the words of a phrase, such as radar from "radio detection and ranging".
+A normal acronym is a word derived from the initial letter(s) of the words of a phrase, such as radar from "RAdio Detection And Ranging".
 By contrast, a backronym is "an acronym deliberately formed from a phrase whose initial letters spell out a particular word or words, either to create a memorable name or as a fanciful explanation of a word's origin".
-Many fictional espionage organizations are backronyms, such as SPECTRE (special executive for counterintelligence, terrorism, revenge and extortion) from the James Bond franchise.
+Many fictional espionage organizations are backronyms, such as SPECTRE (SPecial Executive for Counterintelligence, Terrorism, Revenge and Extortion) from the James Bond franchise.

-For example, the Amber alert missing-child program was named after Amber Hagerman, a nine-year-old girl who was abducted and murdered in 1996.
+For example, the AMBER alert missing-child program was named after Amber Hagerman, a nine-year-old girl who was abducted and murdered in 1996.
 Officials later publicized the backronym "America's Missing: Broadcast Emergency Response".